Skylanders: Giants: Plot

-Back in modern day, the Portal Master and the Skylanders must repair Flynn's ship (known as the Dread-Yacht).
-Multiple new characters show up throughout the levels, including Ermit the hermit and Brock the drow (dark elf) gladiator.
-Ermit reveals that Kaos has returned and has accidentally awakened an ancient Arkeyan Conquertron, which recruits Kaos as its new leader, and goes on the search for the Lost City of Arkus and claim the Iron Fist.
-The Skylanders must then race Kaos to the Lost City, and Ermit tells the skylanders that he has a giant robot of his own.
-While attempting to activate the robot, the player encounters a "machine ghost" which turns out to be the soul of Ermit's robot, who also aids the Skylanders on their journey.
+The Skylanders embark on Captain Flynn's ship, the Dread-Yacht, after learning something big is happening in Skylands.
+They meet Ermit the hermit, who reveals that Kaos has returned and accidentally awakened an ancient Arkeyan Conquertron, a giant robot, which has recruited him as its new leader.
+They are searching for the Lost City of Arkus where the Iron Fist is.
+The Skylanders race Kaos to the Lost City, also Ermit tells the crew he has a giant robot of his own.
+The Skylanders encounter a "machine ghost" which turns out to be the soul of Ermit's robot, before reactivating it.